bbc/device-discovery-pairing/document.md

 ### 1. Enabling services to find each other on a given local network

-UPnP and mDNS are two common techniques[b][c] for discovering media services on a local network.
+UPnP and mDNS are two common techniques for discovering media services on a local network.
 This process is typically characterised as discovering services rather than devices: devices may contain one or more services.
 In both these cases services on a network make themselves findable, and other services can find them with broadcast queries, following up with more specific queries to a particular service, and the possibility of controlling or getting information from them.
 "Pairing" is simply a matter of communicating.

 Key features are: